 10 Tips for Buying a Secondhand Car in New Zealand

-What you need to know about buying a used car in NEw Zealand.
+What you need to know about buying a used car in New Zealand.

-A road trip in New Zealand is the experience of a lifetime… Purchasing a vehicle to do said road trip is not quite so exciting.
+A road trip around New Zealand is the experience of a lifetime… Purchasing a vehicle to do said road trip is not quite so exciting.
 Nevertheless, it’s a necessary process if you are wanting to travel New Zealand by car or campervan for more than a month or so.
 Buying a secondhand car in New Zealand is very common practice for backpackers, so there are plenty of secondhand vehicles out there that will get you around.
-However, the worst nightmare of any road tripping backpacker is finding out that their vehicle is a pile of crap.
+However, the worst nightmare of any road-tripping backpacker is finding out that their vehicle is a pile of crap.
 Buying “a lemon”, as they say in New Zealand, often means paying out hundreds or even thousands of dollars to get your car fixed.
 Avoid this disastrous scenario by following our tips for buying a used car in New Zealand.

 1. Make sure you can legally drive in New Zealand

 The first tip for buying a secondhand car in New Zealand is knowing that you have the right license to legally drive in New Zealand.
-Your driving license from your home country must be in English, otherwise you will need to have your driving license accompanied by an International Driving Permit (IDP) or a translation that is approved by the NZ Transport Agency.
+Your driving license from your home country must be in English, otherwise, you will need to have your driving license accompanied by an International Driving Permit (IDP) or a translation that is approved by the NZ Transport Agency.
 An IDP is obtained before you arrive in New Zealand or a translation can be obtained once you are in New Zealand.
 For details, refer to Why You Need an International Driving Permit for New Zealand and How to Translate an Overseas Driving License for New Zealand.
 Another thing to note is that your driving license from home will only be valid in New Zealand for 12 months since you arrived.
 After that, you will need to get a New Zealand Driver License.

 2. Auckland, Christchurch and wELLINGTON ARE THE BEST LOCATIONS FOR BUYING CARS